-Are there any incentives or grants to help start-up businesses?
+Are there incentives or grants to help start-up businesses?

 There are no government grants available for the specific purpose of starting a business.

 Government support for start-up businesses comes in the form of free and low-cost business advisory services and information (such as the services we provide here at the SBDC) and federally funded programs such as Self-Employment Assistance, which replaced the New Enterprise Incentive Scheme (NEIS).

 Attending our free Starting a Business workshop is a great first step if you are thinking of venturing into self-employment.

-Are there any funding or grants available for start-up businesses to make capital purchases?
+Is there funding or grants available for start-up businesses to make capital purchases?